corinagum/DevLeague/README.md

 ```

 * Performance explanations
-1. Best-case Scenario: If the array only has one value, checking the array will produce the best-case scenario.
+- Best-case Scenario: O(N), where the array is already sorted.
+If the array only has one value, checking the array will produce the best-case scenario.
-2. Worst-case Scenario: If the array is in reverse order, where the largest number is at the front of the array and the smallest is at the end of the array, this produces the worst-case scenario because the program will have to compare each number to every other number in order to produce the smallest-to-largest array.
+- Worst-case Scenario: O(n^2), where the performance/efficiency gets worse exponentially as the length of the array increases.
+If the array is in reverse order, where the largest number is at the front of the array and the smallest is at the end of the array, this produces the worst-case scenario because the program will have to compare each number to every other number in order to produce the smallest-to-largest array.

 ## Quick Sort